lena-schwert/Forecasting_Simulation/Forecasting_Simulation_Exam_Recap.md

   - input the time series: tells us if a series is stationary or not -> if it is, ACF will drop to zero relatively quickly; non-stationary series, ACF will decreases slowly (value of the autocorrelation is large & positive)
   - input the residuals: check the correlation of the residuals -> count the no. which cross the dashed line
+  - can input argument: `type=“covariance”` to be used as `cov` function to calculate the variance of the input series (*refer white noise section for details*)

 - log-transform a time series: